 - Create an anchor chart about what the “cool” kids do, say, and are.

-- Have students brainstorm kind things cool kids do, say, and are and add those to the anchor chart.
+- Have students brainstorm the kinds of things cool kids do, say, and are, and add those to the anchor chart.

 Hang anchor charts around the classroom to remind students daily of the social-emotional skills they have learned.